Last Updated on 30 November 2025 by Cycloscope

 Hot Springs is a town located in the valley down Chimanimani Town, only 80km away if you take the above-mentioned Baobab Road.

-The small town offers nothing special, it is a settlement built because of the nearby diamond mine but there is a hot spring resort run by the municipality.
+The small town offers nothing special; it was built around the nearby diamond mine, but the municipality runs a hot spring resort.

-The place would be very nice but it is a bit neglected (read the above-linked article and you’ll understand why) however there are three beautiful swimming pools for swimming, filled with thermal water!
-The pool’s temperature is not hot but warm enough to swim in winter.
-A great stop for a night.
+The place would be very nice, but it is a bit neglected (read the linked article above, and you’ll understand why).
+However, there are three beautiful swimming pools for swimming, filled with thermal water!
+The pool’s temperature is not hot but warm enough to swim in winter—an excellent stop for a night.

-The manager will accompany you to see the spring where the water flows at 70 degrees, and that the locals believe is heated by sirens.
-A double room with a bathroom costs 10 USD and from the shower and taps the thermal water comes out directly.
+The manager will accompany you to see the spring where the water flows at 70 degrees, which locals believe is heated by sirens.
+A double room with a bathroom costs 10 USD, and the shower and taps deliver thermal water.

 Nyanga National Park

 Nyanga National Park lies in the north of Zimbabwe’s Eastern Highlands.
 One of the first national parks to be declared in the country, it contains the highest land in Zimbabwe, with green hills and perennial rivers.
-Most of its terrain consists of rolling downland, sometimes lightly wooded, lying at altitudes between 1,800–2,593 meters.
+Most of its terrain consists of rolling downland, sometimes lightly wooded, lying at altitudes between 1,800 and 2,593 meters.

-Unfortunately, part of the park is occupied by manmade pine forests and managed by logging companies (?!) but the eastern part is still very beautiful, we advise leaving the A15 and taking the western road from Mutasa, a scenic landscape dotted with monolithic boulders piled up in weird fashions.
+Unfortunately, part of the park is occupied by manmade pine forests and managed by logging companies (?!), but the eastern part is still stunning.
+We advise leaving the A15 and taking the western road from Mutasa, a scenic route dotted with monolithic boulders piled in weird formations.

-We cycled this secondary but paved road west of the main road A15 to Sanyatwe and then Juliasdale, along the way we slept at the Cedar Peak Cottage which has a beautiful panoramic view of the valley and we could have a long walk in the park without paying any fees.
+We cycled this secondary but paved road west of the main highway A15 to Sanyatwe, and then Juliasdale.
+Along the way, we slept at the Cedar Peak Cottage, which has a beautiful panoramic view of the valley, and we could have a long walk in the park without paying any fees.
 There are no shops or restaurants near the lodge but there is a nice gas cooker and a warm fireplace, bring your own cooking utensils.

 Back on the A14, we headed to Nyanga, a pleasant road with very little traffic and some suggestive spots.
 Nyanga is the largest center in the area with many accommodations and restaurants.

-It is possible to embark on various hikes in the Chimanimani National Park, one of the most popular is the one to the Chapungu waterfall and the one to the Nyangombe waterfall.
+It is possible to embark on various hikes in the Chimanimani National Park; among the most popular are those to the Chapungu and Nyangombe waterfalls.
 It is also possible to climb the highest mountain in the country, Mount Nyangani, and see the highest waterfall in the country, Mutarazi Falls.

 North Zimbabwe Road Trip – Out of Harare to Mzarabani Wilderness Area, Zambesi Valley and Chewore Safari Park

 From Nyanga we went to Harare, taking first the dirt road from Nyanga to Mutoko.
-The first 70km after leaving Nyanga are beautiful, with wide views of the lower valleys and their kopjes.
-The second section is a shortcut through thick bush and abandoned farmland, a very challenging road with loads of sand and corrugation a little charm.
+The first 70km after leaving Nyanga are beautiful, with expansive views of the lower valleys and their kopjes.
+The second section is a shortcut through thick bush and abandoned farmland, a very challenging road with loads of sand and corrugation, a little charm.

-Harare itself is a negligible city, good for a gear-up stop or to stock in food.
-Getting out northwest we took the A11 and then the A12 to Centenary (a former tobacco estate), not exciting but getting more and more interesting towards the Muzarabani Wilderness Area.
+Harare itself is a negligible city, suitable for a gear-up stop or to stock up on food.
+Getting out of the northwest, we took the A11 and then the A12 to Centenary (a former tobacco estate), not exciting but getting more and more interesting towards the Muzarabani Wilderness Area.

 Muzarabani Wilderness Area

-Muzarabani (Mavuradonha) Wilderness area, covers approximately 600km2 of wild and rugged country along the Zambezi Escarpment.
-It is a national and regionally important sight engulfed with rich biodiversity comprising of a total checklist of 229 bird species, and 41 species of large and medium-sized mammals.
+Muzarabani (Mavuradonha) Wilderness area covers approximately 600km2 of wild and rugged country along the Zambezi Escarpment.
+It is a national and regionally significant site, home to rich biodiversity, including a total checklist of 229 bird species and 41 species of large and medium-sized mammals.

 The Mavuradonha Ecocamp is the only accommodation in the area.
-It’s again a shame, another stunning lodge almost gone to ruin.
-No more bar or restaurant or kitchen, you’ll need to be self-sufficient, the location though is beautiful, secluded in the forest.
+It’s a shame again, another stunning lodge almost gone to ruin.
+No more bar or restaurant or kitchen, you’ll need to be self-sufficient.
+The location, though, is beautiful, secluded in the forest.

 Riding our bikes down the Zambesi Escarpment was one of the most epic moments of our African bike trip.
-With the wild forest around us, and the limitless views of the wild valley, this really felt like archetypical Africa.
+With the wild forest around us and the limitless views of the wild valley, this really felt like archetypal Africa.

 Chewore Safari Area

-Chewore Safari Area is a game management area, adjacent to Mana Pools National Park, reserved to recreational hunting.
-You can ride this road but make sure to do it during the day, you don’t want to camp here at night, there are lions and elephants.
+Chewore Safari Area is a game management area, adjacent to Mana Pools National Park, reserved for recreational hunting.
+You can ride this road, but make sure to do it during the day; you don’t want to camp here at night, as there are lions and elephants.

-The road conditions are not the best and the closer you get the more corrugated it becomes.
-Consider that you will meet two or three cars throughout the day, bring food and especially water.
-Don’t pedal or camp here at night, we saw many prints of lions, other big cats, and elephants.
+The road conditions are not the best, and the closer you get, the more corrugated it becomes.
+Consider that you will meet two or three cars throughout the day; bring food, especially water.
+Don’t pedal or camp here at night; we saw many lion, other big cat, and elephant tracks.

 Zambezi River

-The mighty Zambesi River, where elephants and hippos still roam free end busks of crocodiles hunt in its dark waters.
+The mighty Zambesi River, where elephants and hippos still roam free, is home to busks of crocodiles that hunt in its dark waters.
 A landmark that is more emotional than geographical, a place with overwhelming energy… nature feels wild here, even if it isn’t totally.
 This is the pulsing artery of the Motherland.

-We heard many elephants and the screams of cotton farmers on the other side of the river in Zambia, who yelling and making noise with pans and firecrackers tried to chase them away before they destroyed the fields and even the houses themselves.
-We were told that in some areas you can see elephants crossing the river.
-It is also possible to organize boat trips and reach the nearby gorges, always negotiating for the price.
+We heard many elephants and the screams of cotton farmers on the other side of the river in Zambia, who were yelling and making noise with pans and firecrackers, trying to chase them away before they destroyed the fields and even the houses themselves.
+We were told that in some areas, you can see elephants crossing the river.
+It is also possible to organize boat trips to the nearby gorges, always negotiating the price.

 Are you planning a trip to Africa?